 Tax professionals set prices for preparing tax returns in a variety of ways, so it can be a little like comparing apples to oranges when you're looking for the best deal.
 As a general rule, prices increase as your financial situation and your tax return become more complex.
 Those with extremely simple returns and modest incomes can often get the job done free of charge.

-You can ask up front how the firm determines its prices if you're comparing tax professionals or accountants.
-Ask for an estimate of what their services might cost you, although you probably won't get an answer—at least not a firm, definitive one—until you've met with the professional and they have a firm grasp of your tax issues.
+If you're working with a tax professional or accountant, you can ask up front how the firm determines its prices.
+Ask for an estimate of what their services might cost you, although you probably won't get an answer—at least not a firm, definitive one—until you've met with the professional and they have a better picture of your tax situation.

 Otherwise, the firm would have to base its number on your personal summary of your situation, and this might or might not provide an accurate picture of your tax situation.
 After all, you probably wouldn't be seeking a professional's services if you were exceptionally savvy about tax matters.

 Some of the methods used by tax professionals to set prices include: